Storing Spanish Moss - keep it airy

 Summary:The more exposure to normal air circulation the better.

-Store in an elevated Box with the top open, or in a mesh bag
+Store in an elevated Box with holes in the side and with the top open, or in a mesh bag

 Do not store directly on the floor